freenas/freenas-docs/userguide/system.rst

 :menuselection:`System --> Failover`
 will restart networking.

-If you type this command without any options, it will indicate the status of the failover.
+When this command is given without options, it indicates the failover status.
 This example was run on an active node:

 .. code-block:: none